 As it sounds, kaviar is a derivative of caviar – fish roe.
-But a popular incantation is doctored up with a bunch of preservatives and sugar and made available as a sort of paste in a tube.
+But this popular incantation is doctored up with a bunch of preservatives and sugar and made available as a sort of paste in a tube.
 Despite the sugar content, kaviar is extremely salty, and at first I didn’t like it.
 But when the palate is properly prepared for it, and it’s served correctly (my favourite being with a hard-boiled egg), I learned to quite enjoy it.

 “Now if you want to try something nice, try Messmör,” said the same Stockholm friend.
 And out of the fridge came this margarine-like substance, also meant to be spread on Tunnbröd (but not with kaviar).
 This mildly sweet spread reminiscent of caramel with hints of vanilla was immediately enjoyable.
 Despite its sweetness, it can be served at any time of day (along with Tunnbröd, which appeared at almost every meal I ate in Sweden).
 It is liberally spread on breads and enjoyed much the way you’d enjoy butter or margarine.

 Messmör is basically whey (the liquid leftover when you make cheese), boiled and boiled and boiled down to a paste, then sweetened with a hint of vanilla.
 Although it tastes a little too good to be healthy, apparently it’s relatively guilt-free.